Healthcare Actuary – A Day in the Life

 Required Skills and Knowledge of Healthcare Actuaries

 A bachelor’s degree is the minimum educational requirement for healthcare actuary positions.
 Students aspiring to become healthcare actuaries should aim to major in actuarial science or include multidisciplinary coursework in their related degree programs.
-Degrees such as business administration, statistics, or any academic discipline combining courses such as mathematics, statistics, probability, economics, finance, computer science, and business administration are ideal preparatory courses to provide a solid theoretical knowledge background.
+Degrees in business administration, statistics, or any academic discipline combining courses such as mathematics, statistics, probability, economics, finance, computer science, and business administration are ideal preparatory courses to provide a solid theoretical knowledge background.

 A degree in actuarial science is not necessary, but having a bachelor’s degree with coursework comprising instruction in business, mathematics, and statistics is a basic requirement.